Project Overview

 Multiple Test Attempts

-Due to communication gaps, some students were able to take the same test multiple times by applying through different schools.
+Some students were able to take the same test multiple times by applying to different schools, bypassing limited tracking

 Limited System Access